 Check out 4 ways that we’ve seen some of our customers successfully incorporate swag to make the most out of their virtual event!

 1. Send a swag kit to attendees

 One of the most exciting parts of attending a conference is registering and receiving your complimentary swag bag.
 Just because an event is virtual doesn't mean you should take away this experience!

 Tips for sending out virtual conference swag

-Collect t-shirt sizes and mailing addresses on the registration form.
-You wouldn't necessarily always think to do so, but it'll be crucial for the swag-buying process.
+1) Collect t-shirt sizes and mailing addresses on the registration form.
+You wouldn't necessarily always think to do so, but this will be crucial for the swag-buying process.
 You can access our T-Shirt Order Form to help you organize this information.

 2. Use swag to book a meeting as a sponsor

 Under normal circumstances, swag is a great source of lead generation at a conference or event, and that doesn't have to change when it comes to virtual events!
 If you're sponsoring an event, instead of booking in-person demos of your product in exchange for some swag, just do it virtually!